cstml/exercises-algorithms-interviews/README.md

 ## Controls
 Use WASD to run from the zombies through the maze.
 When they see you, they will try and catch you.

+## The Zombie Trolls
+### Movement
+The Zombie_Trolls move 1 square at a time.
+The directions they can move are only in the up down righ or left (no diagonal movement). *That doesn't mean that they will not see you if you are diagonally placed from them though!*

+### What happens if they catch you?
+You loose.

+### What happens if you catch them?
+Yet again, you loose.

+### What if I push a wall over them?
+The Zombie_Troll will get *squashed* and die.
+No loosing this time.

 ## Inspiration
 the idea of the project came from :